Chess annotation symbols: !! (Brilliant move)

-The double exclamation point ("!!") is used for very strong moves, usually difficult-to-find moves which require a high level of skill and calculation.
-Examples include sound sacrifices of large amounts of material and counter-intuitive moves that prove very powerful.
-For example, in what is known as the Game of the Century, annotators typically award a double exclamation point to 13-year-old Bobby Fischer's move 17...Be6, sacrificing the queen.
+The double exclamation point "!!" is used for outstanding or particularly strong moves, usually difficult-to-find moves that require a high level of skill or calculation.
+Annotators are generally more conservative and withhold this rating more than they do the "!".
+Typical moves that receive a double exclamation mark include sound sacrifices of large amounts of material and counter-intuitive moves that prove very powerful.
+Endgame swindles sometimes receive the "!!" mark too.

-Others

-A few writers have used three or more exclamation points ("!!!") for exceptionally brilliant moves.
-For example, when annotating Rotlewi–Rubinstein 1907, Hans Kmoch awarded Rubinstein's 22...Rxc3 three exclamation points.
-Likewise, an exceptionally bad blunder may be awarded three or more question marks ("???").
-The majority of chess writers and editors consider these symbols unnecessary.

-A few writers have used unusual combinations of question marks and exclamation points (e.g. "!!?", "?!?", "??!") for particularly unusual, spectacular or controversial moves, but these have no generally accepted meaning and are typically used for humorous or entertainment purposes.
+For example, in what is known as the Game of the Century, there are two moves by 13-year-old Bobby Fischer which annotators typically award a double exclamation point – 11...Na4!! and 17...Be6!!, knight and queen sacrifices respectively.